Arlington Hotel (Paris, Ontario)

-Ownership History
+History

 The Bradford House was built in the early 1850s by O.B.
 Bradford, an immigrant from Pennsylvania.
 Mr. Bradford owned the hotel until his death in May, 1882.
 The hotel was then owned by a Mr. Ealand who planned to open a sulfur spring spa.
 Unfortunately the water turned brown due to rusting pipes.
 He also added an extension hotel and ran the hotel until his death in 1901.

 The hotel was then leased to a Mr. Cornish from 1901 to 1925 until the hotel was once again operated by the Ealand family.
 It was operated by Eva Ealand until 1956 and then Herbert Ealand until 1962.
 Herbert Ealand sold the hotel to William J. Ferguson.
 Ferguson became a councilor in Paris and made improvements to the hotel before selling it in 1967.
 The hotel was bought by Torontonians George Lookers and Art McGill, who sold the hotel later that year.

 The hotel was then bought by Bob and Rae Anderson, who ran the hotel from 1969-1972.
 In 1972 the hotel was sold to Michael Perdue who ran it until late 1983 when it was bought by Adrian Parker.
 Parker, after attempting renovations, sold the building to Athanasios Soliriow.

 In 1988 Edward Brokhusens sold the hotel to brothers Joe and John Skupnik.
 In 1998 the brothers completely renovated the hotel and reopened it in 2000.

 The hotel was closed again in the mid-2000s, only to be bought and renovated again by Nils Foss, reopening to the public in June 2014.

 The hotel changed hands in June 2016, over to The Other Bird partnership of Erin Dunham and Matthew Kershaw.
 The Arlington has once again been renovated with 24 literary themed rooms.

-The Other Bird is a Hamilton-based hospitality group currently owns 6 restaurants, along with this hotel.
+In 2022 The Other Bird sold the hotel to Carmen's Group, a hospitality company based in Hamilton.

+In 2025, the hotel was featured in an episode of the reality television series Drag Brunch Saved My Life, with host Priyanka and the show's team staging a drag brunch event in the River's Edge event venue.